15 Bar Events & Top Promotion Ideas for Bars in 2023

 So your bar is doing well.
-Business is booming on Friday and Saturday, and there’s a decent after work crowd on Thursday too.
+Your bar POS shows you that business is booming on Friday and Saturday, and there’s a decent after-work crowd on Thursday too.

 But wouldn’t it be great to also be busy on the slower weeknights?